mayararysia/conference-demo/README.md

 ## How to use it?

 * Clone the project or download
-* Run the SQL files from the **PostgreSQL** folder in an administration tool of your choice
 * To Import the Project into IntelliJ or Eclipse as a Maven Project
 * Database configuration:
     * You can put your  database user  and database password  in the `config/PersistenceConfiguration.java` class
     * You can use the database configuration in `resources/application.properties`
         * Remove comments from the data source
         * Create the variables in `Menu-> Run-> Edit Configurations-> Environment variables` **(IntelliJ)**
         * Comment the data in the `config/PersistenceConfiguration.java` class
 * Open Postman and test the routes on Port 5050.
 For example `http://localhost:5050/`

 ## **You can test my RESTful application with these routes:**